MCP Servers

 Easy Install (Mac, Linux, Windows)

-One-command installer that runs the server in the background and adds mcporch.local so you can open the UI with a friendly URL.
+One-command installer that runs the server in the background and adds porch.local so you can open the UI with a friendly URL.
 By default, the server is set to auto-start when you log in.

 One-line install (paste into terminal)